hartwigmedical/hmftools/pave/README.md

 WorstCodingEffect | From all transcripts
 GenesAffected | Count of genes which the variant overlaps

-* if additional reportable transcripts are configured in drive panel
+* if additional reportable transcripts are configured in driver gene panel

 ## Running Pave